VukasNikola/Nikola_Vukas_Projects/README.md

-This repository shows a few projects I have developed during my studies.
+This repository shows a few simple projects I have developed during my studies.